Primordial black hole ringdown: The irreducible stochastic gravitational wave background

 Independently from the formation mechanism of PBHs, their generation is unavoidably accompanied by a final ringdown phase during which the spacetime oscillates before relaxing to a stationary and static Schwarzschild or Kerr configuration.
 Indeed, BH linear perturbation theory predicts that the latest stage of the BH formation, when the spacetime around it settles down to a static Schwarzschild or Kerr metric, exhibits the emission of GWs with a characteristic pattern of exponentially decaying oscillations, known as quasinormal modes (QNMs) (for a review, see Ref.~\cite{Berti:2025hly}).
 Let us stress that this scenario differs from the quadrupolar emission of GWs associated to asphericities in the gravitational collapse~\cite{DeLuca:2019llr}.

 In this Letter we calculate the stochastic GW background (SGWB) generated during the ringdown phase of PBHs.
 Such a SGWB has to be regarded as irreducible, in the sense that it represents the unavoidable and minimal amount of GWs associated to PBH formation, whatever their masses and abundance are.
-The exciting result is that such a background is also detectable.
-In particular, very supermassive BHs, with masses between $10^{15}\, M_\odot$ to $10^{19}\, M_\odot$, may still compose a sizable portion of the dark matter in the universe~\cite{Carr:2020erq}.
-Their ringdown produces a SGWB which is testable by current and future cosmic microwave background (CMB) experiments. \\In the following we use natural units and set $c = G_\text{ N} = 1$.
+Interestingly, we find that such a background could also be within the reach of current and upcoming cosmic microwave background (CMB) experiments, for extremely massive BHs in the mass range $10^{14}\, M_\odot$ to $10^{18}\, M_\odot$.\\ In the following we use geometrical units and set $c = G_\text{ N} = 1$.

 {{\bf{\em GWs from PBH ringdown.}}} The ringdown phase produces GWs which, far enough from the BH location, have the following form for the (dimensionless) strain \be h_{\ell m}(u,r)=A_{\ell m}\frac{M}{ r}e^{- i \, \omega_{\ell m}u}\,, \ee when considering only the fundamental mode.
 Here, $u=(t-r)$ is the retarded time, $(\ell,m)$ are the multiple numbers in a spherical harmonics decomposition, $A_{\ell m}$ is the dimensionless amplitude of the GW, and $\omega_{\ell m}$ is the corresponding QNM frequency.
 The energy density associated to such an emission reads